PoKeRGT/userscripts/README.md

 ## HackerNews Favicons

 This script adds favicons to links on the Hacker News website.
 For each link , it fetches the favicon from Google's favicon service and adds it to the link's title line as an image.

+In addition to adding favicons to links, the script also allows users to open links in a new tab by clicking on the favicon.